shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 }"

 ```
-Sometimes running QML script on Desktop vesc tool - it will run really slowly and lag a huge amount when sending commands to the VESC controller via bluetooth (a few seconds), that issue doesn't happen on a android phone - not figured out what is going on there - maybe spamming error messages is clogging up the BT comms or something?
+Sometimes running QML script on Desktop vesc tool - it will run really slowly and lag a huge amount when sending commands to the VESC controller via bluetooth (a few seconds to a few mins!!!), that issue doesn't happen on a android phone - not figured out what is going on there - maybe spamming error messages is clogging up the BT comms or something?

 # Flipsky